Battle of Dreux (1870)

-The Battle of Dreux was a battle during the Franco-Prussian War, which took place on 17 November 1870.
+The Battle of Dreux was fought during the Franco-Prussian War, which took place on 17 November 1870.
 In this brief and drastic battle, the Prussian army who was commanded by Grand Duke Freidrich Franz II beat the French army who was commanded by Captain Keratry who ordered across the frontline and forcing the French to hurriedly flee, despite the numerical advantage of the French.
 The primary importance of the Prussian victory over Dreux in strengthening the frontline to its farthest and to weaken the French further to continue the Siege of Paris, and facilitate Minister Ludwig von der Tann of Bavaria who coordinated with Prince Friedrich Karl of Prussia to attack the French army under General Louis d'Aurelle de Paladines.